 You will meet with a specially trained counsellor (individually or in groups) who will offer you tailored support, encouragement, motivation, goal setting, problem solving to assist your weight loss journey and help you develop techniques and skills to maintain the weight you lose when you are back eating conventional foods again.

 Am I suitable to give TDR a try?

-Low energy TDR programmes are suitable for most people who have more than a few kilogrammes to lose, and have remained overweight despite making health changes to their diet and lifestyle.
-A TDR programme might be an option for you if you fall in the pink zone on the figure below:
+Low-energy TDR programmes are suitable for most people who have more than a few kilogrammes to lose, and have remained overweight despite making changes to their diet and lifestyle.
+A TDR programme might be an option for you if you fall in the orange or red zone on the figure below:

 However, TDR programmes are not suitable for everybody, and others, who suffer from certain conditions or take certain classes of medications may require their GP to review and adjust their medications before they begin the programme.

 A TDR programme is NOT suitable for you if you are:

 - Experienced a heart attack or stroke in the past three months.

 - Taking monoamine oxidase inhibitor (MAOI) medication.